-6. Record Notice at Barnstable Registry of Deeds.
+6) Record Notice at Barnstable Registry of Deeds.

-- a.
-All applicants gaining Board of Health approval for the installation of any I/A systems shall be required to record at the Barnstable County Registry of Deeds a Notice that the property is served by an I/A system. - b.
-No Certificate of Compliance for the installation of an I/A system will be issued until proof of recording is filed with the Health Department.
+- a) All applicants gaining Board of Health approval for the installation of any I/A systems shall be required to record at the Barnstable County Registry of Deeds a Notice that the property is served by an I/A system together with an explanation of the Inspection, Monitoring and Reporting requirements, including the requirement of a service contract for the life of the system. - b) No Certificate of Compliance for the installation of an I/A system will be issued until proof of recording is filed with the Health Department.